samisalkosuo/nodejs-sample/README.md

 ICP includes monitoring service based on Prometheus and Grafana.
 Applications can use existing monitoring.

+Prometheus includes a lot of [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) that could be used.
+The purpose of this application is to implement custom metrics and no existing libraries are used.

 This app has /metrics endpoint to show custom metrics.

 See [app.js](app.js) for example of two metrics: